By: Marilyn L. Davis

 Bullet points also break up your page, giving readers “eye relief”.
 Bullet points should be one line long, not extending beyond the margins.
 Otherwise, you are writing a paragraph.

 Use bullet points if all the descriptors have equal value.

 One way to distinguish that there is no hierarchy in the points is to alphabetize the bullet points.
 Use the sort function in Word and put your bullet points in alphabetical order.
 This way, it is obvious that you as the writer are not placing more importance on one component than the other.
 However, if there is a hierarchy, put the bullet points in the order of importance.

 Use Numbered Lists if there is an order of importance in the descriptors or if the directions would extend beyond one line of type.

-More than what I have to say about a topic, readers want references for the subject.
-I use quotes, links and questions in many of my articles.
+More than what I have to say about a topic, readers want references about the subject.
+I use quotes, links, and questions in many of my articles.
 I like to use them to reinforce what I am writing about as well as elicit responses from readers.

 Therefore, I will leave you with this call to action, and you can address the questions in the comment section.